EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>cipherURL</b>
+URL of the page to which to redirect the client in case of a cipher mismatch.
+Typically, this page has a clear explanation of the error or an alternative location that the transaction can continue from.
+This parameter is not applicable when configuring a backend service.

 <b>sslv2Redirect</b>
 State of SSLv2 Redirect.
 If this parameter is set to ENABLED, you can configure an SSL virtual server or service to display meaningful error messages if the SSL handshake fails because of a protocol version mismatch between the virtual server or service and the client.
 This parameter is not applicable when configuring a backend service.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>sslv2URL</b>
+URL of the page to which to redirect the client in case of a protocol version mismatch.
+Typically, this page has a clear explanation of the error or an alternative location that the transaction can continue from.
+This parameter is not applicable when configuring a backend service.

 <b>clientAuth</b>
 State of client authentication.
 In service-based SSL offload, the service terminates the SSL handshake if the SSL client does not provide a valid certificate.
 This parameter is not applicable when configuring a backend service.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>clientCert</b>
+Type of client authentication.
+If this parameter is set to MANDATORY, the appliance terminates the SSL handshake if the SSL client does not provide a valid certificate.
+With the OPTIONAL setting, the appliance requests a certificate from the SSL clients but proceeds with the SSL transaction even if the client presents an invalid certificate.
+This parameter is not applicable when configuring a backend SSL service.
+Caution: Define proper access control policies before changing this setting to Optional.
+Possible values: Mandatory, Optional

 <b>sslRedirect</b>
 State of HTTPS redirects for the SSL service.